 Motion by Elizabeth Pacey that Aurora Camaño act as Chair, in the absence of the Chair, Kerry Gosse.
 Seconded by Dylan Ames.
+All in favour.

 Motion by Dylan Ames that minutes from previous meetings be approved all together.
 Seconded by Elizabeth Pacey.
+All in favour.